Caterpillar Inc. research snapshot

 CAT AI Stock Forecast Scenarios

-The CAT AI stock forecast uses the $940.12 price reference, TTM EPS near $20.08, and a three-year scenario model.
-The audited model produced a bearish area near $344, a base area near $738, and a bullish area near $1,160 before dividends.
-That wide range reflects the gap between excellent business quality and a valuation that already assumes strong execution.
+The CAT AI stock forecast uses the $814.81 price reference, TTM EPS near $20.08, and a three-year scenario model.
+The audited model produced a bearish area near $511, a base area near $846, and a bullish area near $1,214 before dividends.
+The wide range reflects the gap between excellent business quality and a stock that still trades above historical industrial multiples while facing AI power regulatory risk.

 Bullish case

-More likely if Power & Energy backlog converts into high-margin revenue, AI data center power demand stays durable, construction and mining avoid a hard downturn, tariffs are offset, and investors keep paying a high-30s earnings multiple.
+More likely if Power & Energy backlog converts into high-margin revenue, AI data center power demand stays durable despite the moratorium, construction and mining avoid a hard downturn, tariffs are offset, and investors keep paying a high-30s forward multiple.

 Base case

-More likely if EPS compounds in the high-single-digit range but the market values CAT closer to 30x earnings after the current enthusiasm normalizes.
+More likely if EPS compounds in the high-single-digit to low-double-digit range while the market values CAT near 25x to 32x forward earnings after the AI premium normalizes.

 Bearish case

-More likely if order growth slows, dealer inventories reverse, tariff costs pressure margins, construction or mining weakens, and investors re-rate CAT toward a low-20s industrial multiple.
+More likely if the New York moratorium spreads, order growth slows, dealer inventories reverse, tariffs pressure margins, construction or mining weakens, and investors re-rate CAT toward a low-20s industrial multiple.

 CAT AI technical analysis